documentcloud/documentcloud/app/views/help/help_center_drafts/files/search_documents.md

 ## Viewing Entities

 #### What Are Entities?
 **Entities** are the people, places, organizations, terms, e.t.c. present in your documents.
-Whenever you upload a document to DocumentCloud we send the contents to [**OpenCalais**](http://www.opencalais.com), a service that discovers the entities present in plain text.
+Whenever you upload a document to DocumentCloud we send its contents to [**OpenCalais**](http://www.opencalais.com), a service that discovers the entities present in plain text.

 **OpenCalais** can tell us that "Barack Obama" is the same person as "President Obama," "Senator Obama," "Mr. President" ... and even "he" or "his" in clauses such as "his policy proposals."

 #### To View All the Entities in a Document
 1. **Right-click** on the document thumbnail.
 2. Select **"View Entities"**.
 3. Below your document will appear a list of the most frequent entities in the document.
-The **grey tick marks** show where in the document each entity was mentioned.
+The **grey tick marks** show where in the document each entity is mentioned.
     ![viewing entities 1](../images/search_documents/search_documents2.gif)
 4. **Mouse over** each tick mark to view a snippet of text from that entity mention.
     ![viewing entities 2](../images/search_documents/search_documents3.gif)